Alter Ego: Nathaniel "Nate" Richards

 - Morality Pet: Molly of the Runaways bonded with Tommy when the two teams teamed up, and he's shown to be particularly protective of her whenever the two teams meet up.
 He also seems to have a soft-spot for Kate, given he tends to be far more friendly with her than the rest of the team (besides some flirty teasing on his part), largely due to their on-off casual relationship.

-- Not Good with People: As evidenced in his clumsy attempts to cheer Billy up.
+- No Social Skills: As evidenced in his clumsy attempts to cheer Billy up.
 He admits to Teddy that he cannot blend in with normal people.

 - Polar Opposite Twins: To Billy in almost every aspect from their personality to family background.